 The following summer I hired an entirely female staff stacked with Olympians, U.S. Ski Teamers, and NCAA collegiate racers.
 Collectively we decided as a staff that we were going to give girls something we never had – strong, positive, experienced, female coaches.

-It’s been eight years since Keely’s Camp began.
+It’s been over a decade since Keely’s Camp began.
 We’ve coached thousands of girls from all over the world and those girls have come back to coach for us.
 We give girls a community of support for the rest of their lives.

 Why?
 Because every girl deserves a female coach.
 This is our mission.
 Thank you for being a part of it.